flostadler/sprint-name-generator/readme.md

 Simple sprint name generator using the name-generator of the docker engine

 ## Usage
-To generate a sprint name, start the application and browse localhost:80/generate
+To generate a sprint name, start the application and browse to /generate